h5p/h5p-joomla-extension/README.md

+**This extension is outdated.
+It only works with old alpha/beta versions of the H5P content types**

 This is the Joomla H5P integration package.
 It consists of 3 parts and the containing extension package to wrap them.